liavila/spotify_insights/README.md

 6. Query the data using MongoDB / NoSQL queries.
 7. Create Dataframes from the data from MongoDB Atlas.
 8. Run SparkSQL queries (Dataproc Cluster) over the data frames.
-9. (Optional) Use a recommendation system to recommend songs to users based on their group listening history, via SparkSQL / SparkML.
-10. Refresh a dashboard with the latest data from MongoDB Atlas, using Flask and Jinja2 (Future)
+9. Regularly refresh a dashboard with the latest data from MongoDB Atlas.

 ### Formative Steps